Best ways to make a money transfer to Switzerland.

 The main banks of Switzerland are UBS AG and Credit Suisse.
 They have a considerable presence in the country as well as overseas, plus considerable assets under their management.

-Currency for Switzerland?
+Transfer from Switzerland to UK Currency for Switzerland?

 The Swiss Franc (CHF) is the official currency of Switzerland.

 Traveller's cheques in Switzerland?